acceleratelearning/github-update-dependabot-config/README.md

 Automatically saves to .github/dependabot.yml.
 In order to edit target branch and interval, you must edit the script or dependabot.yml ouptut directly.

 Additionally, make sure dependabot alerts are enabled.
 You can enable these in **Security** >>> **Dependabot Alerts** >> **Enable Dependabot alerts**.

+Please note that if you change the directory level of your projects config files, you will need to update the path of the config directories in dependabot.yml.